 - Materials -This fee covers books, instructional materials, technology resources, and certain supplies.
 It also includes an activity fee to help offset the cost of field trips and class parties.
 Parents of returning students may choose to pay the full fee in April or split the payment, with half due in April and the remainder in July.
 All books provided by Grace Lutheran School must be returned at the end of the school year.
-If books, materials, or equipment are damaged, families will be responsible for covering the replacement costs. - Milk Grace Lutheran School participates in the USDA school nutrition program that provides low-cost milk.
-White and chocolate milk are available for order.
-Milk for the entire school year is ordered and paid for upon registration. - Athletics Students who participate in after-school sports pay an athletic fee.
+If books, materials, or equipment are damaged, families will be responsible for covering the replacement costs. - Athletics Students who participate in after-school sports pay an athletic fee.
 Fees defray the cost of officials and tournament entry fees.
 There is a maximum fee for the school year per child, or per family.
 Students will not receive a team uniform until the fee is paid. - Instrumental Music Grace Lutheran students who choose to participate in the instrumental programs we offer will need to pay the required fees. (payments made to instructors, not Grace)